outdoorbits/little-backup-box/README.md

 ## Installation

-1. Create a bootable SD card with the latest version of Raspbian Lite for use with Little Backup Box.
+1. Create a bootable SD card with the latest version of Raspberry Pi OS Lite for use with Little Backup Box.
 2. Make sure that your Raspberry Pi is connected to the internet.
-3. Run the following command on the Raspberry Pi: `curl -sSL https://is.gd/littlebackupbox | bash`
+3. Run the following command on the Raspberry Pi: `curl -sSL https://raw.githubusercontent.com/dmpop/little-backup-box/main/install-little-backup-box.sh | bash`

 Little Backup Box supports three backup modes: